dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 If you refuse to pay for any data, then at least download map data from Google Maps or other offline maps so you're not completely lost when taking public transportation.

 In Japan and Korea, you can rent a portable Wi-Fi hotspot from the airport and share with your friends.
-Sometimes the Airbnb you stay at will provide a portable hotspot/router you can use, but the speed is usually slow.
+Sometimes the Airbnb you stay at will provide a portable hotspot/router you can use, but the speed is usually slow, like 3G slow..

 ### 6. Think about donating old clothing, toys, electronics

-Another way to donate and still travel lightly is to donate your clothing and electronics near the end of your trip.
-Tthe extra space saved in your luggage can be used for the souvenirs you will undoubtedly collect during your trip.
+Another way to do some good and travel lightly is to donate your clothing and electronics near the end of your trip.
+The extra space saved in your luggage can be used for the souvenirs you will undoubtedly collect during your trip.

-For those returning home, some international airports have stations to donate loose change--a smart idea considering you're not likely to use that change any time soon.
+For those returning home, some international airports have stations to donate loose change--it's a smart idea considering you're not likely to use that change any time soon.

 A friend I met travelling in Peru brought duffel bags of clothing, toys and games to donate to a nearby village in the rainforest.
 I wasn't able to do this as I was on a long-term journey, but I'll definitely remember to do it the next time I'm travelling for a short international trip.